6 red peppers

 *2007 vintage of Ravello rated by W&S critic Wolfgang Weber, 93 points, Best Buy

-This recipe was featured in W&S December 2008.
+This recipe first appeared in W&S December 2008.